gastric torsionLife span:

 hip, eye, blood,Minor concerns:

-spinal dysraphism, CHD, entropion, distichiasis, vWD, hemophilia A, hypertrophic osteodystrophy,Suggested tests:
+spinal dysraphism, CHD, entropion, distichiasis, vWD, hemophilia A, hypertrophic osteodystrophy,Occasionally seen:

-ununited anconeal process, eversion of nictitating membrane,Avg Size of Female:
+ununited anconeal process, eversion of nictitating membrane,Avg Size of Male:

 It is uncertain where the familiar gray colorings originated, however it was an early feature of the breed.
 The German Weimaraner Club controlled much of the activity of the breed, including registration.
 Dogs could not be sold to nonmembers, and it was difficult to obtain membership.
 Only approved breedings could be registered, and poor specimens were destroyed.
 In 1929, an American who had gained entry to the club brought two dogs back to America.
 Because of the Weimaraner’s extraordinary obedience, American enthusiasts were attracted to the breed, especially after discovering its hunting abilities.
 The AKC did not recognize the breed until 1943, and it did not gain popularity in the United Kingdom until the 1950s.
 The Weimaraner has had more competition in the United States than in all of the decades in Germany, and today it still has a dedicated following.

 An aristocratic-looking breed, the Weimaraner has great speed and endurance and a kind expression.
 The breed is built to hunt and exhibits grace, stamina, alertness, and balance.
 This medium-sized breed has a short, sleek coat colored in silver gray, shades of mouse or roe gray.
 Its gait is effortless, and its sense of smell perfectly complements its work as a hunter.